The answer to the question, ‘how to find the best mortgage broker in Sydney‘ or anywhere else for that matter is tricky.

 What does a bad mortgage broker do?

 - Make unrealistic living expenses assessment: Lifestyle living expenses changes are hardest to make as such if with your current discretionary living expenses, you may not be able to comfortably afford the loan, a bad broker may get you approved by making unrealistic living expenses assessment.
 This may result in you being under undue financial stress.
-The fact is that if interest rates were to rise then you’d be under significant hardship.
+The fact is that if interest rates were to rise, then you could be under financial hardship.

 One key difference between a good and a bad mortgage broker!